Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

+Chen et al.~\cite{CHEN2001_VC} describe how to use the above procedure to get a smaller kernel from the kernel by Buss and Goldsmith~\cite{BussVCkernel}.
+Start with $G$ as the kernel by Buss and Goldsmith~\cite{BussVCkernel}, and execute the above procedure to find the sets $C_0$ and $V_0$ in $G$.
+Then, the kernel is given by $G' = G[V_0]$ with new parameter value $k' = k_1 - \lvert C_0 \rvert$, where $k_1$ is the parameter value of the kernel by Buss and Goldsmith.
+Chen et al.~\cite{CHEN2001_VC} show that $G'$ has at most $2k$ vertices and is a kernel with parameter value $k'$.

+We now show how to execute this procedure in the streaming setting, both in the AL and EA models.
+Note that in the EA model, Theorem~\ref{thm:VCkernelk^2edgesEAAL} yields a kernel which is not exactly the kernel by Buss and Goldsmith, but still has $\O(k^2)$ edges.
+This property is sufficient for the above procedure to work, even though it is not exactly the kernel by Buss and Goldsmith.

-\begin{restatable}{lemma}{BussToBipartite} Given a graph $G$ as a stream in model AL or EA, we can produce a stream in the same model corresponding to the Phase 1 bipartite graph of \cite[Algorithm NT]{BarYehudaEven} using two passes and \Ot(1) bits of memory. \end{restatable} \begin{proof} Given a graph $G = (V,E)$, Phase 1 of \cite[Algorithm NT]{BarYehudaEven} asks for the bipartite graph $B$ with vertex sets $V, V'$ and edges $E_B$ such that $V' = \{v' \mid v\in V \}$ and $E_B = \{ (x,y') \mid (x,y) \in E\}$.
+\begin{restatable}{lemma}{BussToBipartite} Given a graph $G$ as a stream in model AL or EA, we can produce a stream in the same model corresponding to the Phase 1 bipartite graph $B$ of \cite[Algorithm NT]{BarYehudaEven} using two passes and $\O(\log n)$ bits of memory. \end{restatable} \begin{proof} Given a graph $G = (V,E)$, Phase 1 of \cite[Algorithm NT]{BarYehudaEven} asks for the bipartite graph $B$ with vertex sets $V, V'$ and edges $E_B$ such that $V' = \{v' \mid v\in V \}$ and $E_B = \{ (x,y') \mid (x,y) \in E\}$.
 This is essentially two copies of all vertices and each edge in the original graph makes two edges, between the corresponding (original,copy)-pairs.

 The process of creating a stream corresponding to $B$ is quite simple: first we use a pass and, for every edge $(x,y)$, we output $(x,y')$, and then we use another pass and, for every edge $(x,y)$, we output $(x',y)$.
-If the input is an EA stream, then the output must be as well, as there are no requirements.
-If the input stream is an AL stream, the output must be an AL stream too, as we are consistent in which copy we address.
+If the input is an EA stream, then the output must be as well, as no edge is output twice.
+If the input stream is an AL stream, the output must be an AL stream too, as we are consistent in which copy of the vertex we address.
 That is, the output AL stream first reveals all vertices in $V$ and then all those in $V'$.
 All adjacencies of these vertices are present in the stream, as all the adjacencies were present in the input stream.

-We can see that this uses two passes and \Ot(1) bits of memory (to remember what pass we are in, and to read an edge).
+We can see that this uses two passes and $\O(\log n)$ bits of memory (to remember what pass we are in, and to read an edge).
 It is trivial that the bipartite graph $B$ is constructed correctly, as for every edge $(x,y)$ we output the edges $(x,y')$ and $(x',y)$. \end{proof}